cisco-open/lrac_data_generation/README.md

 ❗️❗️[**2024-11-16**] We have modified some data preparation and evaluation scripts.
 If you cloned the repogitory before Nov.
 16, please pull the latest commit.

 ## Notes

+- Please check the trouble shooting at the tail of this README first if you encounter some problems.
+Please raise an issue when you find any other problems.

 - The default generated `data/speech_train` subset is only intended for **dynamic mixing (on-the-fly simulation)** in the ESPnet framework.
 It has the same content in `spk1.scp` (clean reference speech) and `wav.scp` (noisy speech) files to facilitate on-the-fly simulation of different distortions.